sensel/morph-docs/docs/morph.md

 ![Propellerheads Reason Channel Direction for Sensel Morph Bluetooth connection](img/reason_blemidi_hw.jpg)

 Now you can use the Hardware device in the Reason Rack and click the *ADVANCED MIDI* button to expose the selectors.
-It is here that you can map MIDI channels (and thereby different overlays) from the Morph to different devcies in your rack.
+It is here that you can map MIDI channels (and thereby different Overlays) from the Morph to different devices in your rack.

 ## API
-There's a software API for Python and C/C++.
-Find out more [at our github](http://github.com/sensel)
+There's a software API for Python, Processing, and C/C++.
+Find out more [at our github](http://github.com/sensel).